|Photos||Video & Audio||Blogs||Statistics||Archive||Shop||Mobile|

 He is part of the strong pack of fast bowlers that have led England to the top of the world rankings and in 2010-11, after four years out of the Test side, Tremlett starred in England's series win in Australia taking 17 at 23.35, which included the Ashes-winning wicket to end 24 years of waiting.

-An outstanding home series the following summer against Sri Lanka led to comparisons with Joel Garner but, having broken into the top ten rankings, back injury ruled him out of three Tests against India in 2011.
+An outstanding home series the following summer against Sri Lanka led to comparisons with Joel Garner but, having broken into the top ten rankings, a back injury ruled him out of three Tests against India in 2011.
 Though he played a Test in UAE against Pakistan the following winter he was not fully fit and had surgery to remedy his back problems soon after.
-Many believed that would be the end of his international career but he is confident he can return.
+Many believed that would be the end of his international career but he returned to play the first Test of England's unhappy Ashes tour in 2013-14, passing 50 Test wickets more than six years after his debut.

 Tremlett comes from an esteemed cricketing family.
 He is the son of Tim Tremlett, the former Hampshire seamer, and the grandson of Maurice, who played for Somerset and England in the 1940s and 50s.
 He took a wicket with his first ball of first-class cricket, against New Zealand A in 2000 and after impressing for Hampshire made the England Under-19 tour of India in 2000-01, and a place in the first batch of Rod Marsh's academy intakes in 2001-02.